 Thu June 11 @ 5:00 pm - 6:00 pm| £10

 The connection between colour and music goes back to Aristotle, and composers have conceived music as colour ever since.
 Using piano demonstrations and a trove of audio excerpts, Jonathan James will illustrate how music – keys, tonalities, chords and tone – can be ‘seen’ and how colour, for some late Romantics and early modernists, became the frontier for exciting exploration.

 Dr Jonathan James is a music educator and writer who lectures in concert halls throughout the UK, presenting for orchestras and BBC Radio 3.
 He also runs creative workshops and directs the Bristol Pre-Conservatoire, an evening school for talented young musicians.

 This event will take place at The Broadway Museum on the High Street

-Tickets will go on sale to the general public through the website on Good Friday (April 10th) at 10am and up to three prior for Benefactors of the festival.
+Tickets will go on sale to the general public through the website on Good Friday (April 10th) at 10am and two weeks prior for Benefactors of the festival.